junovhs/SlopChop/past-present-future.md

 - **Parser Hardened**: Strict block validation and reserved name protection confirmed.
 - **Surgical Patching**: Verified.
 Rejects ambiguous matches and hash mismatches.

 3. Where Are We Going?
-(Phase 2: Hardening)
+(Phase 3: Polish)

-Per `slopchop_pivot_brief.md`, the next major objectives are:

-A) Parser Hardening [COMPLETED]
-B) PATCH Blocks (The "Scalpel") [COMPLETED]
+With v0.9.0 complete, we are entering the final polish phase before v1.0.0.

-C) Patch UX & Diagnostics [CURRENT OBJECTIVE] Currently, if a patch fails (e.g., whitespace mismatch), the error is generic ("SEARCH block not found").
+A) Patch UX & Diagnostics [NEXT OBJECTIVE]
-We need to improve this:
+Currently, patch failures are safe but blunt.
+We need better diagnostics:
-- **"Did you mean?"**: If exact match fails, try fuzzy matching to suggest what went wrong (e.g., "Found similar block on line 12 but indentation differs").
+- **"Did you mean?"**: If exact match fails, try fuzzy matching to suggest what went wrong.
 - **Visual Diff**: Show a diff of the failed match vs the actual file content in the error message.

+B) CLI Polish
+- Standardize exit codes.
+- Improve help text and examples.

 Immediate Next Action:
-Implement fuzzy matching diagnostics in `src/apply/patch.rs` to provide actionable feedback on patch failures.
+Begin Phase 3A (Patch UX & Diagnostics).